-Ultimate homemade mashed potatoes, loaded with cheese and bacon!
+Ultimate homemade cheesy mashed potatoes, loaded with cheddar cheese and bacon!
 This easy casserole will be a perfect side dish to celebrate any occasion or for a simple family dinner.

 Name the most popular side dish for any celebration.
 I’m pretty sure you’ll say Mashed Potatoes!
 It’s a traditional staple that everyone loves and is always looking forward to eating.

 Since we want to focus on celebrating the holiday season, I wanted to make this classic recipe even fancier.
 So, I added some sour cream to the potato base to make it richer and creamier and then loaded it with cheese and bacon!
 If you’ve never made this version before, you should definitely give it a try!